Skip to main content

 For regulated firms, narrow sampling can leave blind spots around customer outcomes, conduct risk, and emerging patterns that deserve attention.

-In this discussion, Garry Evans, Chief Product & Commercial Officer, and Adrian Crean, Strategic Partnerships Director, explain how TCC GroupRecordsure is helping regulated firms move from narrow sampling to broader, faster, and more defensible oversight.
+Garry Evans, Chief Product & Commercial Officer, and Adrian Crean, Strategic Partnerships Director, explain how TCC GroupRecordsure is helping regulated firms move from narrow sampling to broader, faster, and more defensible oversight.

-The big idea is simple: if firms want stronger evidence of customer outcomes, better visibility of conduct risk, and fewer unpleasant surprises when rules or scrutiny change, they need a way to review far more conversations and documents than manual teams can handle on their own.
+If firms want stronger evidence of customer outcomes, better visibility of conduct risk, and fewer unpleasant surprises when rules or scrutiny change, they need a way to review far more conversations and documents than manual teams can handle on their own.

 Why Small Samples Stop Working